blue-sky-r/sunrise-sunset/README.md

 * [cron-sunset.sh](/cron-sunset.sh) ... cron wrapper for OpenWRT

+#### sunrise-sunset.py

+Python implementation - just PoC as python in not included in OpenWRT [ [ Kankun / Konke ](https://openwrt.org/toh/kankun/kk-sp3) ]
+customized firmware.

 #### sunrise-sunset.awk

+AWK impelementation - suits pefectly for OpenWRT [ [ Kankun / Konke ](https://openwrt.org/toh/kankun/kk-sp3) ] customized
+firmware as awk is build in.
+A few math/system functions have to defined explicitly as they are not part of awk, like ABS=VALUE, ARCUS-COSINE, convert DEGREE-to-RADIANS and SLEEP.
+The rest is just command line parameter handling, verbose output and some conversions for human friendly format.

-There are four mandatory parametres: latitude, longitude, mode (sunrise/sunset) and offset.
+There are four mandatory cli parametres: latitude, longitude, mode (sunrise/sunset) and offset.

 Executing with less than four parameters shows this usage help:

     = calculate sunset/sunrise time for location and date = awk script for OpenWRT = ver 2020.05.01 =